Skip to main content

 Why Are National Parks Ideal for Group Travel?

 I worked at a national park one summer during college.
-It was the only travel-related "offline" job I've ever held, but gave me insights into the types of people visiting national parks and why these American treasures are still ranked high for so many summer vacations.
+It was the only travel-related "offline" job I've ever held, but it gave me insights into who visits national parks and why these American treasures remain so popular.

 When growing up, I can remember driving through a national park with my family and (at a very young age) asking my parents, "Why are there so many trees?
 Where are all the buildings?"
 Silly me.
 As an adult, I find myself increasingly posing the opposite question, "Why are so many trees being replaced with buildings?"
-At least national parks are protected (for now) and still offer respite from the urban jungles and sprawling suburbs that many of us live in.
+At least national parks are protected and still offer respite from the urban jungles and sprawling suburbs that many of us live in.

 Permalink 🔗